paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/java-native-image.md

 The [GraalVM Buildpack][bp/graalvm] will provide the [GraalVM][graalvm] JDK, including the `native-image` utility (the [Native image builder][graalvm native image]), and the [Substrate VM][graalvm substrate vm].

-The [Spring Boot Native Image Buildpack][bp/spring-boot-native-image] uses `native-image` to compile the Java bytecode into a standalone executable.
-The Spring Boot Native Image Buildpack relies on [Spring Native][spring native], a [GraalVM Feature][graalvm feature], to configure the native image build.
-The application must include Spring Native as a dependency; if it does not the build will fail.
+The [Native Image Buildpack][bp/native-image] uses `native-image` to compile the Java bytecode into a standalone executable.
+The Native Image Buildpack uses the standard tools for building native images and does not depend on Spring Native support.

 **Note**: The `native-image` build is a memory intensive process and may be slow if insufficient memory is provided.
 From the [prerequisites][spring native prerequisites] in the Spring Native reference docs:

 > "On Mac and Windows, it is recommended to increase the memory allocated to Docker to at least 8G (and potentially to add more CPUs as well) since native-image compiler is a heavy process.
 See this [Stackoverflow answer](https://stackoverflow.com/questions/44533319/how-to-assign-more-memory-to-docker-container/44533437#44533437) for more details.
 On Linux, Docker uses by default the resources available on the host so no configuration is needed."

 ### Inspecting the JVM Version

 The exact substrate VM version that was contributed to a given image can be read from the Bill-of-Materials.

 **Example** Inspecting the JRE Version